fluidecho/kurunt/README.md

 # Kurunt

-Kurunt is a distributed message processing framework for real-time data.
+Kurunt is a distributed message processing framework for real-time data using node.js.

 Can be used for real-time analytics, applications, ETL, for both small and big data.